• HOME

 If you've managed to not only create beautiful art, but gained notoriety, fame or followers as well, Congratulations!
 You've made it into the upper echelon!
 But unfortunately, now you're a target.

-Is your work is east to find?
+Is your work is easy to find?

 Perhaps you’ve considered Search Engine Optimisation (SEO) for your personal website?
 Or maybe you’ve shared it on a site which increased its findability with its own SEO?
 If your creations have proved popular with lots of shares, likes, sales and so on, they'll likely rise up and become easier to stumble upon.
 Is your work ranking high on a Google Image search?
 Or perhaps it is one of the first items to appear via a Pinterest search?
 Great!
 It's not easy for one’s art to gain that level of exposure.
 However, thieves now know it exists too.
 They also know that the cream of the crop rises to the top, so they're far more likely to see value in your digital offering/s.